calabozo/calabozo.github.com/statistics/survival/index.md

 with $$d_{i}$$ the number of events at $$t_{i}$$ and $$n_{i}$$ the total individuals at risk at time $$t_{i}$$.

-**Cumulative incidence**
+### Cumulative incidence

 Probability that a particular event has ocured before a given time.
 \\[CI(t)= \int_{0}^{t}{f(s)ds} = \int_{0}^{t}{S(s)\lambda(s)ds} \;,\;t\geq 0 \\]

-## Function examples
+# Function examples

 ### Exponential distribution
-The [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) is used when we have a constant event rate over the time, this means that the probabilty to have an event will not depend on when the past.
+The [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) is used when we have a constant event rate over the time, this means that the probabilty to have an event will not depend on the past.
 This means that there is no aging.
-In this case the *hazard function* will be constant:
+In this case the [hazard function](#hazard-function) will be constant:
 \\[h(t)=\lambda,\;\;\lambda> 0 \\]
-And the *cumulative hazard* function is:
+And the [cumulative hazard](#cumulative-hazard-function) function is:
 \\[H(t)=\int_{0}^{t}{h(s)ds}=t·\lambda,\;\;\;\lambda> 0,t\geq 0 \\]
-The *survival function* and the *density function* can both be calculated solving the following differential equation:
+The [survival function](#survival-function) and the [density function](#density-function) can both be calculated solving the following differential equation:
 \\[f(t)=-\frac{\partial}{\partial t}S(t)=S(t)·h(t)=S(t)·\lambda\\]
 \\[S(t)=e^{-\lambda t}\\]
 \\[f(t)=-\frac{\partial}{\partial t}S(t)=\lambda·e^{-\lambda t}\\]